dotnet/csharplang/proposals/function-pointers.md

 # Function Pointers

 ## Summary
-This proposal privodes language constructs that expose IL opcodes that cannot currently be accessed efficiently, or at all, in C# today: `ldftn` and `calli`.
+This proposal provides language constructs that expose IL opcodes that cannot currently be accessed efficiently, or at all, in C# today: `ldftn` and `calli`.
 These IL opcodes can be important in high performance code and developers need an effecient way to access them.